Miriam-Attias/my-own-database/README.md

 If you change the code I recommend that you run the attached tests to make sure you have not violated the existing code.

 ### Executing test
-install pytest by the command:
+Install pytest by the command:
 ```
 pip install pytest
 ```
-to run spesific test use the command:
+To run spesific test use the command:
 ```
 "py.test -k {test_name}"
 ```
-to run all tests use the command:
+To run all tests use the command:
 ```
 "py.test"
 ```